-Interestingly, it follows from Eq.~(\ref{Eqn: adiabacity at k = 0}) that a multi-field/fluid universe with initial adiabatic perturbations at $k = 0$ scale is dynamically equivalent to a universe containing a single barotropic perfect fluid at that super-horizon $k \rightarrow 0$ scale.
+Interestingly, it follows from Eq.~(\ref{Eqn: adiabaticity at k = 0}) that a multi-field/fluid universe with initially adiabatic perturbations at the $k = 0$ scale is dynamically equivalent to a universe containing a single barotropic perfect fluid at that super-horizon $k \rightarrow 0$ scales.